-You have just acquired a Fighting Films kimono?
-Here’s everything you need to know to take care of it and make it last as long as possible.
+Have you just purchased a Fighting Films kimono?
+Here’s everything you need to know to look after it and make it last as long as possible.

-Let’s find out how to care for your Fighting Films judogi.
+Let’s find out how to care for your Fighting Films judo kimono.

-Before choosing your kimono, the first thing to do is to check its composition.
+Before choosing your kimono, the first thing to do is check its composition.

-As cotton tends to shrink in the machine, it is preferable to choose a product that also includes synthetic fibres.
-Fighting Films Superstar judo kimonos mix cotton and polyester to limit this shrinkage phenomenon to a minimum.
-Nevertheless, since it is likely that you will sweat profusely on the tatami, here are a few tips on how to maintain your kimono!
-When you receive it, start by soaking it overnight in cold water, a precaution that allows the colours and dimensions to stabilise.
+As cotton tends to shrink in the machine, it’s best to choose a product that also incorporates synthetic fibers.
+Fighting Films Superstar judo kimonos combine cotton and polyester to minimize shrinkage in the wash.
+Nevertheless, since you’re likely to be sweating profusely on the tatami, here are a few tips on how to look after your kimono!
+When you receive it, start by soaking it overnight in cold water, a precaution that helps stabilize colors and dimensions.

-A trip to the cold water to eliminate perspiration, a machine wash every 3 classes is more than enough.
-When washing, do not exceed a temperature of 40°C, and avoid any product other than a classic detergent.
+A run in cold water to eliminate perspiration, one machine every 3 courses, is more than enough.
+In the washing machine, do not exceed a temperature of 40°C, and avoid using anything other than a conventional detergent.
 Never use bleach or other stain removers.
-In the event of a persistent stain, rub with a little Marseille soap and rinse thoroughly with cold water before washing.
-Finally, be careful not to use too much detergent: your kimono will not be any cleaner, and detergent residues could encourage the appearance of mould.
+For persistent stains, rub with a little Marseille soap and rinse with plenty of cold water before washing.
+Finally, don’t use too much detergent: it won’t make your kimono any cleaner, and leftover detergent can lead to mildew.

-To dry them, choose a dry place away from the sun.
-Unless it’s an emergency, don’t put them in the tumble dryer.
-To keep cotton fibres supple and strong, it is best to take your time when drying them.
-Keep the afterwards in a dry environment and away from light.
-At the end of the season, if you find it yellowed, take it to the dry cleaners, asking for a natural drying.
-Put it back in a dry and light environment, and your Fighting Film kimono will be ready for a new season!
+Dry them in a dry place out of the sun.
+Except in emergencies, do not tumble dry.
+To keep cotton fibers supple and strong, you need to take your time drying them.
+Store in a dry, dark place.
+At the end of the season, if you find it yellowed, take it to the dry cleaners, asking for natural drying.
+Store away from moisture and light, and your Fighting Film kimono will be ready for a new season!

 Now you know everything about how to maintain your Fighting Films judo kimono!